Community sovereign AI compute

 - Price: roughly $85,000–$125,000 USD (the MSI XpertStation WS300 lists at $85,000 USD), or around $135,000–$195,000 AUD landed with GST.

 That sounds like a lot for a desktop computer.
 It’s not a lot split between 50 people.
-At $160,000 AUD for a mid-range configuration, that’s $3,200 per member—comparable to a serious API habit for a year, and we own the hardware outright.
+At $160,000 AUD for a mid-range configuration, that’s $3,200 per member — comparable to a serious API habit for a year, but we own the hardware outright.

 2.2 Model

-Alibaba’s Qwen3–235B-A22B is a “mixture of experts” model—it has 235 billion parameters in total, but only activates 22 billion of them for any given query, which is to say, it needs lots of RAM but not unattainable amounts.
-It’s not Claude or GPT-5.x—expect noticeably weaker performance on the hardest reasoning and coding tasks—but it’s solidly capable for everyday use: drafting, summarizing, code assistance, research support, agentic tool-calling.
-Good enough to be genuinely useful; good enough that we’d miss it if it were gone.
+Alibaba’s Qwen3–235B-A22B is a “mixture of experts” model — it has 235 billion parameters in total, but only activates 22 billion of them for any given query, which is to say, it needs lots of RAM but not unattainable amounts.
+It’s not Claude or GPT-5.x — expect noticeably weaker performance on the hardest reasoning and coding tasks — but it’s solidly capable for everyday use: drafting, summarising, code assistance, research support, agentic tool-calling.
+Good enough to use; good enough that we’d miss it if it were gone.

 At 4-bit quantization (a compression technique that reduces memory usage with mild quality loss), the whole model fits in the DGX Station’s GPU memory with room to spare.
 The remaining memory is used for tracking conversation context, which determines how many people can use it at once.

-Getting practical: a single DGX Station running Qwen3–235B at 4-bit quantization can serve 20–80 concurrent conversations depending on how long each conversation’s context is (see the technical companion for the detailed maths).
+A single DGX Station running Qwen3–235B at 4-bit quantization can serve 20–80 concurrent conversations depending on how long each conversation’s context is (see the technical companion for the detailed maths).
 For a collective of 50 people, not all of whom will be using it simultaneously, this is … manageable?
 Maybe.
-We would likely run into friction because we’re likely to want to use it at the same time (e.g. during the day) and leave it under-utilized at other times (e.g. overnight), but with some scheduling and patience, it could work.
+We’ll hit friction because we all want to use it during the day and leave it idle overnight, but with some scheduling and patience, it could work.

 2.3 The cost of operation